ropensci/EDIutils/README.md

 software
 stack](https://pastaplus-core.readthedocs.io/en/latest/index.html#).
-EDIutils includes functions to search and access existing data, evaluate and upload new data, and assist with common data management tasks.
+EDIutils includes functions to search and access existing data, evaluate and upload new data, and assist with related data management tasks.

   - [Search and Access Data]()
   - [Evaluate and Upload Data]()